 - Not to bring to campus any item of extraordinary value;

-- To obtain an inventory all personal belongings;
+- To maintain an inventory all personal belongings;

 - To maintain a record of applicable serial numbers whenever possible; and

-- To arrange for adequate coverage through an insurance agent (such as an agent whom Your parent has engaged).
+- To arrange for adequate coverage through an insurance agent (such as an agent whom Your parent or guardian has engaged).

 KEYS: With the exception of Hawk Hall residents, University issues You at the time of check-in an appropriate key to Your Unit.